Management & Executive Resume Template for Manager, Team Leader and Operations Roles

 Turn management duties into business outcomes

-A management resume becomes stronger when each bullet shows what your leadership improved, stabilized, delivered, or kept on track.
-Tie the task to people results, service results, financial results, or process outcomes when possible.
+A management resume is stronger when each bullet point shows what your leadership improved, stabilized, delivered, or maintained.
+Where possible, connect your tasks to specific people results, service outcomes, financial results, or process improvements.

 See Better phrasing